mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 - **Result**: Earned $200k in profit
 - **Grade**: A+

+This caught me by surprise.

+I anticipated spending a lot more on electrical engineering.
+Last year, I thought we were going to move manufacturing to China, so I thought I'd have to manage that process through my EE vendor.
+I ended up getting lucky and finding a US-based contract manufacturer with facilities in Vietnam, so I was mostly able to work with them directly rather than needing my EE vendor to bridge the gap.

+I also underestimated how much the metal case would increase the value.
+I didn't experiment much with price before, but we were selling the 3D-printed version for $XX.
+When I switched to the metal case, I discovered that customers were willing to buy even at a higher price (TODO: link).

 ### Close the TinyPilot office

 - **Result**: We still have the office but it's non-critical